When Angkor Wat Was Built

 • Foundation Laying: Careful preparation of the ground was crucial, considering the scale of the structure.
 The builders likely used a combination of techniques to ensure a stable base capable of supporting the immense weight of the temple.

 • Stone Quarrying and Transportation: Millions of sandstone blocks were quarried from distant locations and transported to the construction site.
-This involved an extensive logistical operation, requiring skilled engineers, laborers, and an intricate system of waterways and roads.
+This involved an extensive logistical operation, requiring skilled engineers, laborers, and an layered system of waterways and roads.

 • Stone Carving and Assembly: The incredible detail and precision of the carvings on the temple walls and pillars required a highly skilled workforce of sculptors and masons.
-The intricate bas-reliefs depicting scenes from Hindu mythology showcase exceptional artistry and craftsmanship.
+The nuanced bas-reliefs depicting scenes from Hindu mythology showcase exceptional artistry and craftsmanship.

 • Construction of the Main Structure: The construction of the main temple structure was a complex process involving the careful placement and alignment of massive sandstone blocks.
 The builders used sophisticated techniques to ensure structural integrity and stability.

-• Decoration and Finishing Touches: The final stage of construction involved the decoration of the temple with intricate carvings, the installation of lintels and doorways, and the addition of other decorative elements.
+• Decoration and Finishing Touches: The final stage of construction involved the decoration of the temple with complex carvings, the installation of lintels and doorways, and the addition of other decorative elements.
 This meticulous finishing work would have taken considerable time and effort.

 The Ongoing Debate: Refining the Timeline

 While the reign of Suryavarman II provides a strong framework for understanding Angkor Wat's construction, the precise timeline continues to be debated among scholars.
-The lack of precise inscriptional dates and the complexities of archaeological interpretation contribute to this ongoing discussion.
+Consider this: the lack of precise inscriptional dates and the complexities of archaeological interpretation contribute to this ongoing discussion.
 Some scholars suggest that construction might have begun even earlier than the conventionally accepted date, perhaps during the reign of Suryavarman II's predecessors.
 Others suggest a more extended period of construction, with different parts of the temple completed at different times.

 Beyond Suryavarman II: Later Additions and Modifications